bowman2001/perplexdoc/content/doc/basic/code/index.md

    {.col2-l2}

 2. There is an overlap with the syntax for the extensions [footnote][ftn] and [definition-list][dl].
 When we have subsequent paragraphs there, we need to indent them also by 4 spaces or a tab.
 If we try to place an indented code block after a footnote reference or a definition detail, Hugo will treat it as this kind of continuation indent and not as a code block.
+   {#overlap}

 ### Highlighting

 Chroma can highlight many languages, when we add their usual file suffixes.
-The Hugo docs include the full list of available [Chroma highlighting languages][hugochroma].
+The Hugo docs include the full list of available [languages][hugochroma].

 ### Additional styling for fenced code blocks